qutip/qutip-doc/guide/guide-qip.rst

 * The processor calculates the evolution using the QuTip solvers.
 Collapse operators can be added to simulate decoherence.
 The method :meth:`qutip.qip.CircuitProcessor.run_state` returns a object :class:`qutip.solver.Result`.

-For :class:`qutip.qip.ModelProcessor`, it is also possible to calculate the evolution analytically with matrix exponential.
-A list of the matrices representing the gates is returned just like :meth:`qutip.qip.QubitCircuit.propagators()`.
-For a large system, this approach is clearly inefficient.
+It is also possible to calculate the evolution analytically with matrix exponentiation by setting ``analytical=True``.
+A list of the matrices representing the gates is returned just like for :meth:`qutip.qip.QubitCircuit.propagators()`.
+However, this does not consider the collapse operators or the noise.
+As the system size getting larger, this approach will be very inefficient.

 SpinChain
 ---------